hydroper-jet/lang/misc/development-log.md

 During 2018, I had discovered the Rust language and I was beginning to learn developing verifiers (or type checkers).
 I was still learning Rust and vastly unexperienced with C++ as well.
 Throughout these moments, I've reinvented the language idea to feel like Rust; however, the language returned to the ActionScript 3 feeling.

+> **Note**: I was not using Rust in anyway for developing parsers or verifiers at that time.
+Only from 2023 I built my first ActionScript 3 parser in Rust.

 The language projects used to have the following names:

 * Vega